DinoVukelic/New-Graph-for-Data-Extraction/README.md

                     GoTo SkipColumn
                 End If

-                ' Strip numbers from the machine name cleanMachineName = RemoveNumbers(machineName)
+                ' Extract the base machine name
+                cleanMachineName = ExtractMachineName(machineName)

                 ' Check if the machine name matches any category For Each category In machineCategories.Keys
-                    If InStr(1, cleanMachineName, machineCategories(category), vbTextCompare) > 0 Then
+                    If cleanMachineName = machineCategories(category) Then
-                        ' Validate and add the time if it's in a valid format On Error Resume Next
+                        ' Validate and process the time (convert to mm:ss format) If IsDate(timeValue) Then
-                        If IsDate("00:" & timeValue) Then
+                            On Error Resume Next
-                            machineTimes(category).Add CDate("00:" & timeValue)
+                            machineTimes(category).Add TimeValueToMinutesSeconds(timeValue)
+                            On Error GoTo 0
                         End If
-                        On Error GoTo 0
                         Exit For
                     End If
                 Next category